Search

 What if your house design is currently in the farmhouse realm?
 All you need to do is keep the more modern elements of its style as your base.
 Then, pepper in a few vintage pieces for a unique and eclectic look all around.
 Vintage pieces also add warmth to a space.
 Since they’re often made with saturated colors, this can add some much-needed life to your walls and rooms.

-Lower level rustic and reclaimed bar showcases a vintage aesthetic
+Lower level rustic and reclaimed bar showcases a vintage aesthetic.
+Farmhouse style alternatives in design.

 Though this lower level bar retains a dose of modern farmhouse design, it also seamlessly incorporates vintage elements via a vintage ski propped in the corner and reclaimed beams and cowhide-upholstered stools.
 (Interior Design by Carla Bast | Carla Bast Design)